-Bureau of Indian Affairs Employment Assistance to Job Placement and Training
+Bureau of Indian Affairs Employment Assistance Adult Career & Technical Education Training

 A student who is a member of a federally recognized Indian tribe or band may apply for grants-in-aid administered by the Employment Assistance Program within the Bureau of Indian Affairs (BIA).
 Each student must apply early each year through the BIA agency office where he/she is enrolled.
 Students must be PELL eligible to receive this assistance.